verloin/myTestJenkins/README.md

 # myTestJenkins
-for test on jenkins pipeline and monitoring
+for testing on jenkins pipeline and monitoring and testing on prometheus